 In today’s review, we will discuss the basics behind the Passive Income By Investing In Snydications course; who I think this course will benefit most; and we will go through a week-by-week review of what you can stand to learn from the course as well.

 Keep reading if you want to confidently invest in passive real estate opportunities in 4 weeks!

 This course was created by Dr. Peter Kim, a practicing anesthesiologist in California and the owner of the Passive Income MD blog.
 Peter has become an expert in real estate investment techniques including crowdfunding, real estate syndications, and even owning/managing properties.

 It consists of a four week course, which is taught through a video and presentation format.
 However, it also includes a private Facebook group and live Q&A as discussed below.

 The Syndications Course is aimed at helping people go from zero knowledge on the subject to confidently being able to vet deals and invest in syndications by the end.
 Here is what I had to say after I took the course myself,

-When I started the Passive Income by Investing in Syndications course, I knew next to nothing about real estate syndications.
+When I started the Passive Real Estate Academy course, I knew next to nothing about real estate syndications.
 In less than six weeks, I learned what I needed to know in order to confidently diversify my investment portfolio through real estate syndications.
 This course helped me understand the reason behind real estate investing, the language involved in evaluating a deal, and how to vet the sponsors and opportunities that are out there.
 It is well worth the price of admission.

 In addition to the knowledge that is packed into this course, I also got the chance to interact within a private Facebook group where we could ask questions, get advice, and go through the process as a group.
 It was moderated by investors who have an extensive amount of experience in the real estate syndication arena.